Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

 Make a note of the generated Application ID.
 You can also check this in the [Nexmo Dashboard](https://dashboard.nexmo.com/messages/applications).

-This command will also have created a private key, `private.key` in your current directory.
+This command will also create a private key, `private.key` in your current directory.

-This command has also set the two webhooks that need to be set.
+This command also sets the two webhooks that need to be set.
 All interaction between your App and Nexmo takes place through these webhooks.
+You must at least acknowledge each of these webhooks in your app.

 ## Generate a JWT

 You will need to generate a JWT to validate the linking of your Facebook Page to your Nexmo account.
 You can skip this step if you have already linked your Facebook Page to your Nexmo account.

-In the following command make sure you paste in the Application ID of the Nexmo application you just created.
+In the following command make sure you paste in the Application ID of the Nexmo application you just created:

 ``` shell
 JWT="$(nexmo jwt:generate ./private.key application_id=YOUR_APP_ID)"